-The materials include a variety of instructional assessments at the unit and lesson level that vary in the types of tasks and questions.
+The materials include a variety of instructional assessments at the unit and lesson level (including diagnostic, formative, and summative) that vary in the types of tasks and questions.
 Materials include the definition and purpose for each of the types of instructional assessments included.
 Materials include teacher guidance to ensure consistent and accurate administration of instructional assessments.
 Diagnostic, formative, and summative assessments are aligned to the TEKS and objectives of the course, unit, or lesson.
 Instructional assessments include standards-aligned items at varying levels of complexity.